net-lisias-ksp/io_object_mu/Animating-for-KSP.md

 You can still edit the keyframes of an NLA track by selecting the track so it's yellow, and pressing tab or right click it - `start tweaking strip actions` (it should turn green).
 Then you can just edit or add keyframes as normal:

 ![](https://i.imgur.com/7CCzEVA.png)

+You can convert an animation to quarts by using a dummy object with constraints and animation baking:
+0) animate the thing you want
+1) make a new object/mesh/whatever
+2) add a constraint to the new object, copy rotation
+3) bake that animation, so it doesn't have a constraint anymore, just its own keyframes (keys every frame)
+4) then, set the original thing to use quart rotations in the transform panel, and then repeat the last 2 steps, this time constraining the original object's rotation to the dummy objects. then bake the animation again, but this time since it's set to quarts, it'll key in quarts!